karri1803/AnsibleInDocker/readme.md

-## these instructions are still being updated, they work already however.
+## These instructions are still being updated, they work already however.

 This way you can install Ansible inside of a Docker container with few commands and use it directly with one run command.
 Linux distro is needed.
 You can either use WSL2 on Windows or Linux machine.
 These instructions made using WSL2 on W10, Ubuntu 18.04 -distro.
 Should work on Linux machine too but haven't tested yet.